Computational Indistinguishability between Quantum States and Its Cryptographic Application: Appendix: A Reduction from GA to UniqueGA

-K{\"o}bler et al. proved the following theorem.
-For our later use, we give its proof.
+The following theorem was proven in \cite{KST93}.
+For our later reference, we include its proof here.

-\begin{theorem}{\rm \cite[Theorem 1.31]{KST93}}\ GA is polynomial-time Turing reducible to UniqueGA. \end{theorem}
+\begin{theorem} {\rm \cite[Theorem 1.31]{KST93}}\ GA is polynomial-time Turing reducible to UniqueGA. \end{theorem}

-\begin{proof} Given an oracle ${\cal O}$ for UniqueGA, the following algorithm solves GA in polynomial time.
-Let $G$ be any given instance of GA. \begin{description} \magicwand \item[(U1)] Repeat (U2)-(U3) for each $i$ starting with $n$ down to $1$. \item[(U2)] Repeat (U3) for each $j$ ranging from $i+1$ to $n$. \item[(U3)] Invoke ${\cal O}$ with input graph $G_{[1,...,i-1,i]} \cup G_{[1,...,i-1,j]}$.
+\begin{proof} Let ${\cal O}$ be any set that correctly represents UniqueGA on all promised instances.
+Using ${\cal O}$ as an oracle, the following algorithm solves GA in polynomial time.
+Let $G$ be any given instance of GA. \begin{description} \magicwand \item[(U1)] Repeat (U2)-(U3) for each $i$ starting with $n-1$ down to $1$. \item[(U2)] Repeat (U3) for each $j$ ranging from $i+1$ to $n$. \item[(U3)] Invoke ${\cal O}$ with input graph $G_{[1,...,i-1,i]} \cup G_{[1,...,i-1,j]}$.
 If the outcome of ${\cal O}$ is YES, output YES and halt. \item[(U4)] Output NO. \end{description}